MicrosoftDocs/azure-dev-docs/articles/python/configure-local-development-environment.md

 - The `--name` argument should be unique within your organization and typically uses the name of the developer that uses the service principal.
 If you omit this argument, the Azure CLI uses a generic name of the form `azure-cli-<timestamp>`.
 You can rename the service principal on the Azure portal, if desired.

 - The `--skip-assignment` argument creates a service principal with no default permissions.
 You must then assign specific permissions to the service principal to allow locally-run code to access any resources.
-ForSee [What is Azure role-based access control (RBAC)](/azure/role-based-access-control/overview) and [Steps to add a role assignment](/azure/role-based-access-control/role-assignments-steps).
+For more information, see [What is Azure role-based access control (RBAC)](/azure/role-based-access-control/overview) and [Steps to add a role assignment](/azure/role-based-access-control/role-assignments-steps).
 Different quickstarts and tutorials also provide details for authorizing a service principal for the specific resources involved.

 - The command provides JSON output, which in the example is saved in a file named *local-sp.json*.